This is the mission that will search for life on the icy moons of Jupiter

 Scientists have long entertained the idea of placing landers on one of Jupiter’s icy moons to drill through its crust and reach the water below.

-Professor Emma Bunce, director of the Space Institute at the University of Leicester and co-investigator of the JUICE J-MAG instrument, sees the mission as crucial to understanding whether life could ever exist beyond Earth.
+Professor Emma Bunce, director of the Space Institute at the University of Leicester and co-investigator of the JUICE J-MAG instrument, sees the mission as crucial to understanding whether life might ever exist beyond Earth.

 It will do this by taking a close look at the ocean-covered moons of Jupiter.